Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Cursor if you need software developers wanting ai-assisted coding.
-Choose Typeform if you prioritize marketers, researchers, and teams needing engaging forms and surveys.
+Choose Cursor if your daily work is mostly AI-first code editing inside a forked VS Code.
+Choose Typeform if your daily work is mostly conversational AI forms with smart follow-ups.
 Cursor scores higher in user reviews (4.7 vs 4.4).
 Both offer free tiers — try each before committing.

 Cursor